jcervantez/jcervantez.github.io/content/about.md

 1. Why are there such divergent views of progress between racial groups?

-2. Why diversity messaging from organizations can cause tensions for the marginalized groups being promoted and can led to further inequitable outcomes.
+2. Why diversity messaging from organizations can cause tensions for the marginalized groups being promoted, and can led to further inequitable outcomes.

 3. How meritocracy creates a scapegoat for reconciliation.